History of radio receivers: Regenerative (autodyne) receiver

 Another advantage of the circuit was that the tube could be made to oscillate, and thus a single tube could serve as both a beat frequency oscillator and a detector, functioning as a heterodyne receiver to make CW radiotelegraphy transmissions audible.
 This mode was called an autodyne receiver.
 To receive radiotelegraphy, the feedback was increased until the tube oscillated, then the oscillation frequency was tuned to one side of the transmitted signal.
 The incoming radio carrier signal and local oscillation signal mixed in the tube and produced an audible heterodyne (beat) tone at the difference between the frequencies.

 A widely used design was the Armstrong circuit, in which a "tickler" coil in the plate circuit was coupled to the tuning coil in the grid circuit, to provide the feedback.
 The feedback was controlled by a variable resistor, or alternately by moving the two windings physically closer together to increase loop gain, or apart to reduce it.
 This was done by an adjustable air core transformer called a variometer (variocoupler).
 Regenerative detectors were sometimes also used in TRF and superheterodyne receivers.

 One problem with the regenerative circuit was that when used with large amounts of regeneration the selectivity (Q) of the tuned circuit could be too sharp, attenuating the AM sidebands, thus distorting the audio modulation.
 This was usually the limiting factor on the amount of feedback that could be employed.

 A more serious drawback was that it could act as an inadvertent radio transmitter, producing interference (RFI) in nearby receivers.
 In AM reception, to get the most sensitivity the tube was operated very close to instability and could easily break into oscillation (and in CW reception did oscillate), and the resulting radio signal was radiated by its wire antenna.
 In nearby receivers, the regenerative's signal would beat with the signal of the station being received in the detector, creating annoying heterodynes, (beats), howls and whistles.
 Early regeneratives which oscillated easily were called "bloopers".
 One preventive measure was to use a stage of RF amplification before the regenerative detector, to isolate it from the antenna.
 But by the mid-1920s "regens" were no longer sold by the major radio manufacturers.

+The Trirdyn was a receiver that was both regenerative and reflexed.